pagkly/Zed/Investopedia4/Dormant Account Definition.md

 Escheatment state laws require companies to transfer unclaimed property from dormant accounts to the general fund of a state for safekeeping.
 The state takes over record-keeping and the returning of lost or forgotten property to owners or their heirs if the owner has passed away.

-Owners can gain back unclaimed property by filing an application with their state at no cost or for a nominal handling fee.
-Because the state keeps custody of the unclaimed property in perpetuity, owners can claim their property at any time.
+Owners can [[Gain|gain]] back unclaimed property by filing an application with their state at no cost or for a nominal handling fee.
+Because the state keeps custody of the unclaimed property in [[Perpetuity|perpetuity]], owners can claim their property at any time.